Chaitanya1998/COEP-DORM/README.md

 # COEP-DORM

 COEP-DORM Hostel Management System is designed to automate the entire process of getting admission to the hostel.
-It collects student information during registration and allocates room to the registered students and also provides paying the fee through debit cards or other payment methods.
-It also takes into consideration all the factors such as percentage, gender, caste-reservation, etc. This has been created to help the college or school staff and the student to easily register and use the facilities while keeping track of their activities within the premises.
-This system also generates the pdf which helps to monitor the student details and helps to allocates the room based on the student's preference.
+It collects student information during registration and allocates room to the registered students and also provides feature of paying the fee through debit cards or other payment methods.
+It also takes into consideration all the factors such as branch, gender, caste-reservation, CGPA, etc. This system has been created to help the college and the student to easily register and use the system to allocate the room to the student.
+This system also generates the pdf which helps to retrieve the student details and helps to allocates the room based on the student's preference.

 ### Features